-Planting & Growing Silver Cloud Magnolia will grow to be about 40 feet tall at maturity, with a spread of 25 feet.
+Planting & Growing Sweet Michelia Magnolia will grow to be about 40 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.
 This tree should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.